 The cause of the disease — which is part of the orthopoxvirus family along with smallpox — is unknown.

-The CDC has identified fever, headache, chills, and swollen lymph nodes as symptoms of monkeypox.
+The Centers For Disease Control has identified fever, headache, chills, and swollen lymph nodes as symptoms of monkeypox.
 Those infected are also known to have pimple-like rashes that may appear on the face, hands, feet, and inside of the mouth.
 The infection can last anywhere from 2 to 4 weeks.

 How does monkeypox spread?

 Monkeypox can spread through direct contact with infected skin, bodily fluids, and intimate physical contact as outlined by the CDC.
-The disease can also spread through indirect contact with fabric — such as bedding, clothing, and linen — that has been on infected areas of the skin.
+The disease can also spread through indirect contact with fabric — such as bedding and clothing — that has been on infected areas of the skin.

 Who’s most at risk?

-The CDC has identified gay, bisexual and other men who have sex with men as making up a high number of cases, based on early data.
-A July 18 health advisory from the city health department said that 99% of cases were among men who have sex with men (MSM).
+The Centers for Disease Control (CDC) has reported that gay, bisexual and other men who have sex with men make up a high number of cases based on early data.

-Experts who spoke with THE CITY agree that having a targeted approach to vaccinate groups presently at a higher risk for contracting monkeypox may slow the spread of the disease.
+Experts who spoke with THE CITY agree that having a targeted approach to vaccinate groups deemed as being at a higher risk may slow the spread of the disease.

-According to El-Sadr, the city health department should “think creatively” in expanding vaccine distribution to sexual health clinics and other locations across the city, building off of lessons learned from the COVID-19 vaccination efforts.
+According to El-Sadr, the City Health Department should also expand vaccine distribution to sexual health clinics across the city and “think creatively” to set up vaccination hubs in communities across the city building off of lessons learned from the COVID-19 vaccination efforts.

 “You can’t expect people to go to you.
-You’ve got to meet people where they are,” she said.
+You’ve got to meet people where they are,” said El-Sadr.

 Where can I get the monkeypox vaccine?

-To schedule an appointment, visit the NYC Department of Health website or call 877-VAX-4NYC.
-Be warned, however: the website has repeatedly gone down as it’s been overwhelmed by traffic.
+To schedule an appointment, visit the NYC Department of Health website.

 Two vaccines — what’s the difference?

-The monkeypox vaccines, which are more commonly used to protect against smallpox, have been found to be very effective according to the CDC.
-Even if you have contracted monkeypox, the vaccine is still effective in preventing more severe symptoms.
+The monkeypox vaccines are typically utilized to protect against smallpox and have been found to be very effective in protecting against the disease according to the CDC.
+Even if you have contracted the virus, the vaccine is still effective in preventing more severe symptoms.

-The second vaccine sometimes used to treat monkeypox, known as ACAM2000, carries risks for pregnant and immunocompromised people, has serious side effects and requires multiple needle jabs, according to reporting by The Atlantic.
+The second vaccine sometimes used to treat monkeypox, known as ACAM2000, has significant downsides according to reporting by The Atlantic: it carries risks for pregnant and immunocompromised people, has serious side effects and requires multiple needle jabs.

 Why are there so few vaccines available?